Chase Daniel

-William Chase Daniel (born October 7, 1986) is a former American professional football player who was a quarterback in the National Football League (NFL).
+William Chase Daniel (born October 7, 1986) is an American former professional football player who was a quarterback in the National Football League (NFL) for 14 seasons.
 He played college football for the Missouri Tigers, earning second-team All-American honors in 2007.
 He was signed by the Washington Redskins as an undrafted free agent in 2009.
 During his career, Daniel was also a member of the New Orleans Saints, Kansas City Chiefs, Philadelphia Eagles, Chicago Bears, Detroit Lions, and Los Angeles Chargers.
 Daniel is a Super Bowl champion, having been the backup quarterback on the Saints team that won Super Bowl XLIV.

 Early life

 Daniel prepped under head coach Todd Dodge at Carroll High School in Southlake, Texas, which won the 5A Division II state title in 2004, 2005, and 2006.
 After playing his sophomore year at wide receiver, Daniel was a two-year starter at quarterback, leading his team to a 31–1 record.
 He completed 65.2% of his passes for 8,298 yards and 91 touchdowns and added 2,954 rushing yards and 39 scores.
 Southlake earned a No. 1 national ranking in 2004 after winning the 5A state championship, while Daniel won the 5A state Player of the Year.
 He was also named the EA Sports National Player of the Year.

 As a junior, Daniel threw for 3,681 yards with 42 touchdowns and nine interceptions.
 In addition, he ran for 1,529 yards with 18 touchdowns.

 Daniel was not heavily recruited by the University of Texas, his preferred school, despite a strong high school career.
 He ultimately committed to the University of Missouri, declining later interest from Texas head coach Mack Brown.
 Daniel also received scholarship offers from Maryland, Oklahoma State, Stanford, and Texas A&M.

 During high school, Daniel was a member of National Honor Society, and a member of his school's student council for three years.